Booking is by phone, email or Facebook / Instagram. Enter name, email, phone and address.

 - Infectious skin diseases (eg ringworm)

-How long should it take before you can treat
+How long should it take before you can book an appointment

 - After vaccination 3 weeks